Get

 Causes of Cat Limping

 Cats do not limp for no reason, so if you see that they are lame either on their front leg or back leg, it needs investigating.
 The severity can range from a mild limp to non-weight bearing.
 Commonly, it is just one limb, but not always.
-There are a multitude of causes behind the limping, and this will need to be looked at and diagnosed by your veterinarian.
+There are a multitude of causes behind the limping, and this will need to be looked at and diagnosed by a veterinarian.

 Some of the most common causes of limping in cats include: